-- 1. Attach the peripheral cable to the DE-9 male connector labeled "Terminal". - 2.
+- 1. Attach the MICRO-AIDE provided peripheral cable to the DE-9 male connector labeled "Terminal 1" or "Terminal 2". - 2.
 Attach the printer cable to the DB-25 female connector labeled "Printer". - 3.
 Connect the optional telephone line to the RJ-11 connector labeled "Line".